NoneGG/aredis/docs/source/sentinel.rst

 iterate over the list of slaves until it finds one that can be connected to.
 If no slaves can be connected to, a connection will be established with the master.

+See `Guidelines for Redis clients with support for Redis Sentinel
+<http://redis.io/topics/sentinel-clients>`_ to learn more about Redis Sentinel.